This was a handout that I gave to players before the start of the summer workouts.

 On the high school level, summer basketball is an exciting time.
 It is a time in which individuals and the team begin to develop their identity.
 So much can be achieved individually and collectively in the summer.

 During the regular season it is so easy to focus on the outcomes- wins & losses.
-In the summer there is not the focus on wins/losses that you face during the regular season.
+In the summer there is not the same focus on wins/losses that you face during the regular season.
 It is so much easier as coaches and players to focus on the process.
 In the summer you lay the groundwork to have successful team chemistry.

 #1- Establish a Winning Culture